-An introduction to relational communication.
+(Fall and Spring, Course Offered Every Year) An introduction to relational communication.
 The student should increase her sensitivity to communication skills by questioning habits, traditions, and current ideas and behaviors related to personal perception and communication.
 Through lectures, discussion, activities, and exercises, students will attain the knowledge and skills to become more effective communicators.
 They will also increase their awareness of everyday communication behaviors.

-COM-290 Introduction to Mass Communication
+COM-290 Introduction to Mass Communication (3.00 cr.)

-An introduction to the field of mass communication that deals with the examination of radio, newspapers, magazines, film, television and the internet.
+(Fall and Spring, Course Offered Every Year) An introduction to the field of mass communication that deals with the examination of radio, newspapers, magazines, film, television and the internet.
 The course includes historical backgrounds of each division, career opportunities, current trends, and predictions.
 It is designed to enhance student appreciation of the various components of mass media.

-COM-299 Communication Research Project
+COM-299 Communication Research Project (1.00-3.00 cr.)

-In conjunction with a faculty mentor, the student will conduct an original research project that will culminate in a paper and a presentation.
+(Fall and Spring, Course Offered Every Year) In conjunction with a faculty mentor, the student will conduct an original research project that will culminate in a paper and a presentation.
 A research proposal form completed by the student and the mentor is required for registration.
 Prerequisite: COM 200.